kamranraz28/spatie-roleper/README.md

 Run this command:
 composer update

-Download database .sql file "roleper.sql" if it's not downloaded yet. create a new database "roleper" to your mysql database and import the databse here.
+Download database .sql file "roleper.sql" if it's not downloaded yet from my repository. create a new database "roleper" to your mysql database and import the databse here.

 After that run the project: